Cuban dissidents out of prison but not entirely free

 Cuban officials have said little but they deny the dissidents qualify as political prisoners, instead dismissing them as a tiny minority of mercenaries working for the United States.

-While most Cubans support the revolution or are apolitical, there are pockets of dissent, as in David Bustamante's neighbourhood in the central city of Santa Clara.
+While most Cubans support the revolution or are apolitical, there are pockets of dissent, as in David Bustamante's neighborhood in the central city of Santa Clara.

 Bustamante, 23, was arrested in May after climbing onto his roof and shouting slogans, demanding that Cuba feed its people.